Bokashi (horticulture): Accepted inputs

 Inside a recently started bokashi bin.
 Food scraps are raised on a perforated plate (to drain runoff) and are partly covered by a layer of bran.

 The process is typically applied to food waste from households, workplaces and catering establishments, because such waste normally holds a good proportion of carbohydrates.
 It is applied to other organic waste by supplementing carbohydrates and hence lactic acid production.
 Recipes for large scale bokashi in horticulture often include rice, and molasses or sugar.
 Any carbohydrate-poor waste stream would benefit from this.

 Homolactic fermentation can process significantly more kinds of food waste than home composting.
 Even items considered problematic in traditional composting, such as cooked leftovers, meat and skin, fat, cheese and citrus waste are, in effect, pre-digested to enable soil life to consume them.
 Large pieces may take longer to ferment and concave surfaces may trap air, in which cases cutting down is advised in support literature.

-Pieces of input are discarded if they are already badly rotten, or show green or black mould.
+Pieces of input are discarded if they are already badly rotten, or show black or green mould.
 These harbour putrefying organisms which may overwhelm the fermentation.